 Move more.
-Move often.
-Create a movement routine to help make movement part of your lifestyle.
+Bark less.
+Make movement part of your lifestyle.

 It’s the holiday season, and there’s nothing wrong with buying a few fun presents for your pets.
 Treats, toys, fancy collars and leashes are great.
 But remember that your pets REALLY want your time and attention.
 Commit to spending time with your pets…not just during the holidays.
 Whether moving outside or hanging out at home, pets enjoy spending quality time with their humans.